BDenizKoca/nimea/wiki/characters/varkas-dragonslayer.md

 summary: A legendary warrior known for slaying the ancient red dragon Fyrax. tast
 public: true
 ---
 # Varkas the Dragonslayer

-A legendary warrior from the northern kingdoms, Varkas is known throughout Nimea for his incredible feat of slaying the ancient red dragon Fyrax who had terrorized the lands for centuries.
+A legendary warrior from the northern kingdoms, Varkas is known throughout Nimea for his incredible feat of slaying the ancient red dragon Fyrax who had terrorized the lands for centuries.test

 ## Background